DavdRoman/TDBD/README.md

 It's written in Lua (more specifically LuaDev, a PSP Lua intepreter), which was the first language I ever learned on my own too.

 I remember it being so much fun.
-It's fantastic to look back and realize how much you've improved, and how little I knew back then about how far I'd get from that point forward.
+It's fantastic to look back and realize how much you've improved, and how little I knew back then about how far I'd get from that small urge to be different and creative.
 Programming is a truly beautiful profession and, to the eyes of many, an art.